Call of Duty: Black Ops 7: Gameplay

-The multiplayer component puts two teams of six (6v6)—"JSOC" and "The Guild"—against each other across a wide selection of game modes, such as "Team Deathmatch", "Domination", "Hardpoint", and "Overload"; an exception to this is "Skirmish", an objective-based mode that allows for 20v20 combat on two dedicated maps.
-Like previous Call of Duty titles, player performance is tracked with experience points (XP), which is earned by killing enemy players, completing objectives, or finishing challenges; XP can also be earned in the campaign and Zombies modes.
-As players level up, they gain access to various loadout items, including new weapons, pieces of equipment, and perks, the latter of which are split into three "combat specialties"—"Enforcer", "Recon", and "Strategist"—that are activated when selecting three perks of the same specialty; new to Black Ops 7 are "hybrid combat specialties", which grant buffs when mixing perks from two different combat specialties.
-Players can also apply additional abilities to their selection of lethal and tactical equipment, scorestreaks, and field upgrades via the "Overclock" upgrade system.
+The multiplayer component puts two opposing teams of six (6v6)—"JSOC" and "The Guild"—against each other across a wide selection of game modes, such as Team Deathmatch, Domination, Hardpoint, and Overload; an exception to this is "Skirmish", an objective-based mode that allows for 20v20 combat.
+Like previous Call of Duty titles, player performance is tracked with experience points (XP), which can be earned by killing enemy players, completing objectives, or finishing challenges; XP can also be earned in the campaign and Zombies modes.
+As players level up, they gain access to various loadout items, including new weapons, pieces of equipment, and perks, the latter of which are split into three "combat specialties" that are activated when selecting three perks of the same specialty; new to Black Ops 7 are "hybrid combat specialties", which grant buffs when mixing perks from two different combat specialties.
+Players can also apply additional "overclocks" to their selection of lethal and tactical equipment, scorestreaks, and field upgrades.
 Once players reach level 55, they can choose to enter the "Prestige" ranking system, which resets their progress back to level 1 but grants a set of additional rewards; this process can be done up to ten times.
-Fully leveled up weapons can also be Prestiged, which unlocks a series of cosmetic items, such as weapon camos and charms, but re-locks all available attachments.
+Fully leveled up weapons can also be Prestiged, which unlocks a unique weapon attachment and camo, but re-locks all base attachments.